webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 }
 ```

-You can read more about tsconfig.json configuration options at the [typescript documentation website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)
+You can read more about tsconfig.json configuration options at the [TypeScript documentation website](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html)

 __webpack.config.js__

-A basic webpack with typescript config should look along these lines:
+A basic webpack with TypeScript config should look along these lines:
 ```js
 module.exports = {
  entry: './index.ts',